facebookresearch/ParlAI/docs/source/tutorial_task.rst

 previously built or if the version is outdated.
 If not, we proceed to creating the directory for the data, and then downloading and uncompressing it.
 Finally, we mark the build as done, so that ``build_data.built()`` returns true from now on.
 Below is an example of setting up the MNIST dataset.
+You could also do the train / test set split here.

 .. code-block:: python